 The MPO takes into consideration the federal planning factors, the regional and state planning priorities, and performance measures in their planning activities and work program task.

-Key Projects for Fiscal Years 2024-2025 include:
+Key Projects for Fiscal Years 2026-2027 include:

-- Development of the 2026-2027 Unified Planning Work Program. - Development of the 2024-2025 Performance and Expenditure Report - The Obligation Report - Development/adoption of the 2050 Metropolitan Transportation Plan and related Conformity Determination Report - Title VI Study for the area selected for the relocation of the Transfer Center for CTS - Development of the CTS COA - Update documents and support States Performance Measure Targets - Annual Title VI Report
+- Development of the 2028-2029 Unified Planning Work Program.

+- Development of the 2026-2027 Performance and Expenditure Report

+- The Obligation Reports for 2025 and 2026

+- Development/adoption of the FY2026-FY2029 Transportation Improvement Program and related Conformity Determination Report

+- Development of the CTS Strategic Plan

+- Update documents and support States Performance Measure Targets

+- Annual Title VI Report

+- Development of a Resiliency Study

+- Development of a Mobility Study

-J. COOPERATIVE DEVELOPMENT OF THE UPWP
+K. COOPERATIVE DEVELOPMENT OF THE UPWP

 The Clarksville MPO develops its transportation plans and programs through continuous, cooperative, and comprehensive planning process, as required by FHWA pursuant to [23 CFR 450.306] and by FTA pursuant to [49 CFR 613.100].
-The FY2024-FY2025 UPWP is developed in cooperation, through consultation, review and the development of the Bi-State MOA with Tennessee Department of Transportation (TDOT), Kentucky Transportation Cabinet (KYTC) and the City of Clarksville for the Clarksville Transit System (CTS), local governments officials to align with federal, state, and regional planning priorities.
-Through the development of the UPWP the MPO worked with TDOT, KYTC and CTS to ensure that these agencies had an equal voice into the development of the UPWP.
+The FY2026-FY2027 UPWP is developed in cooperation, through consultation, review and the development of the Bi-State MOA with Tennessee Department of Transportation (TDOT), Kentucky Transportation Cabinet (KYTC) and the City of Clarksville for the Clarksville Transit System (CTS), local governments officials to align with federal, state, and regional planning priorities.
+Through the development of the UPWP the MPO.